 Start with a classic junior boot with lots of flex in the sole.
 If your child starts skate skiing more you may want a combi boot; these have a flexible sole for classic but give a lot more ankle support for skate skiing.

 To check size, here's a trick: before the boot is laced up have the child kick her toe on the floor so the foot shifts all the way forward in the boot.
 You should be able to slip two fingers behind the child's heel.
+Another method is to remove the insole and have the child stand on it; this gives you a visual of how the foot will fit inside the boot.

 Measure pole height to where the strap comes out of the grip, and have the child wear their ski boots.
 For classic skiing the poles should come to a height between armpit and shoulder.
 Skate poles should come somewhere between chin and nose.